panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #10.md

 2) DCache

 A distributed dCache between ILL and DESY to allow to run analysis outside ILL on data initially stored at ILL but  cache-copied to DESY (DPool) if needed (as a test for now).
+For the pilot it is desirable to have a centos 7 server, but debin packages are also availables.

 Pilots: ILL
 Installation support: DESY

 3) Running test analysis remotely without cache the data.